manojkarri04/Simon-Says-Game/README.md

 ## 📂 File Structure

 * `simon.html`: The main entry point containing the game markup.
+(Note: This must be named `index.html` for GitHub Pages deployment).
 * `simon.css`: Contains the styling for the buttons, layout, and flash animations.
 * `simon.js`: The "brain" of the game handling the logic and user interactions.